BloomTech-Labs/PT17_cityspire-d-fe/defects.md

 # Should only display on one city in RenderPinnedCity

 When the user pins a city or clicks on the view city from the dashboard of pinned cities they are only supposed to see the pinned city that was pinned/clicked but right now it shows a list of all the cities pinned.

+# User can pin the same city more than once

+The user should only be able to pin a city to their pinned cities once.